fastrgv/Asud/README.md

 remove digit 3 at cells (3,5), (1,7), (1,8), (1,9) & (7,4)
 which are in the same house.

+After removing one red digit as recommended by the Key-Cell test, and flushing its cell, then repeating the process elsewhere might show additional candidates for deletions.

-This new 3-digit Key-Cell view enables defeating some terribly hard puzzles.
+This new Key-Cell test enables defeating some terribly hard puzzles.

 -----------------------------------------------------------------------------------------------------